martellaj/managerisms/README.md

 # angular-node-seed

-This project is an application skeleton for a typical [Angular](http://angularjs.org/) web app with a Node.js back-end.
+This project is an application skeleton for a typical [Angular](http://angularjs.org/) web app with a Node.js backend.

-The seed contains a sample Angular application configured with a Node.js back-end and is preconfigured to install the Angular framework.
+The seed contains a sample Angular application configured with a Node.js backend and is preconfigured to install the Angular framework.

 It can be used to quickly bootstrap an Angular app with Bootstrap.